 Don’t use plastic straws.

 Ask yourself, do I really need to sip that G & T through a straw?
 Probably not.
 Plastic straws are now becoming less and less common, however, some bars still have them.
 Either opt for a paper straw or take your own reusable one.
 Bamboo or metal straws are available everywhere these days and are great.
 Pop one in your bag and simply rinse it off when you are done so you are ready for the next round of drinks!

 Use beeswax food wraps instead of cling film.

 Taking your own food to a festival is an absolute must!
-However wrapping those slices of pizza, pieces of apple, granola bars and homemade energy balls in aluminium foil or cling film is such a waste and so un-eco-friendly.
+However wrapping those slices of pizza, pieces of apple, granola bars and homemade energy balls in aluminum foil or cling film is such a waste and so un-eco-friendly.
 I use Big Bees Wax Wraps and they are fantastic!
-I bought mine off Ebay and they are fabulous!
+I bought mine off eBay and they are fabulous!
 Beeswax has naturally antibacterial properties and so keeps food fresh and germ-free for as long as possible.
 They are totally reusable and made from pieces of cotton fabric and coated in beeswax.
 Not only that, the beautiful patterns and prints mean they look fabulous.
 They can go in the fridge or cool-box and fold up nice and small in your bag between uses – perfect for a festival!

 Ditch the wet wipes – Opt for soap and a washcloth.